Neighbors Helping Neighbors

 In a disaster, your most immediate source of help are the neighbors living around you.
 Take action today; go say hi!

 Preparing your neighborhood is vital.
 Neighbors will likely be each other’s first responders!
 Neighbors that are prepared are more effective in their response to a disaster and have an increased capacity to be self-sufficient as well as help each other.

 Use this OK/ HELP Card (PDF) to make sure your neighbors know what you need.

 New program coming!

 We are excited to announce the upcoming release of a new neighborhood preparedness program titled Be 2 Weeks Ready!
-The new program, releasing in fall of 2021, is currently being developed by partners in Washington and Oregon.
+The new program, with an anticipated public launch date of Fall 2022, is currently being developed by partners in Washington and Oregon.
 The program will be readily accessible for all to use and will be scalable for use by families, neighborhoods, and communities.
 To be notified when the new program is available, please complete the form below.

 Other Community Preparedness groups:

 - Citizens Corps Partners (CERT, Fire Corps, Neighborhood Watch, Medical Reserve Corps, Volunteers in Police Service, Corporation for National and Community Service)

 |Learn your Hazards ||Have a Plan||Build Kits|

 Learning about the hazards near where you work, play, and live will help you and your family be prepared for disasters that could happen, like earthquakes, floods, and pandemics.